 O2O commerce can be performed using any digital marketing channel.
 These can be social networks, Google Ads, or emails.
 The key is to use the channel that most fits your target customers.

 The most commonly used digital marketing channel, and the most successful for O2O commerce, is eCommerce email marketing.
 Prospective customers are targeted based on their distance from the location and incentivized through promotions and discounts to shop in-store.
+This also happens through the company loyalty program.
+Such programs, like a restaurant loyalty program, target repeat customers.

 If O2O marketing sounds a little confusing, here's a quick example to show you how it works.